How Wine Access optimizes wine delivery using WeatherTrend360 from AWS Data Exchange

 In this blog post, I show how Wine Access solved the problem of temperature fluctuations using AWS technology and WeatherTrends 360 datasets from AWS Data Exchange.
 This Daily 14-Day Forecast Weather Data dataset from WeatherTrend360 is updated dynamically in AWS Data Exchange.

-The temperature challenge
+The temperature challenge when shipping wine

 As you might know, wine is delicate and sensitive to heat and low temperature.
 Thus, it can’t be shipped during extreme weather unless special measures are taken.
 Those measures often increase shipping and operation costs.
 Weather considerations can affect the time of the year that wine can be shipped and if a weather hold must be put in place.
 Weather can also affect the destination of wine shipments and which routes the shipments can take.